Latte Tags

 Loops

-In Latte, all the loops you know from PHP are available to you: foreach, for and while.
+In Latte, you'll find all the loops you know from PHP: foreach, for, and while.

 {foreach}

-You write the cycle exactly the same way as in PHP:
+You write the loop exactly the same way as in PHP:

 {foreach $langs as $code => $lang}